-Competition in intercollegiate sports at Finger Lakes Community College includes the following sports: men's and women's soccer, men's and women's basketball, women's volleyball, men's and women's outdoor track and field, men's and women's cross country, men's lacrosse and women's lacrosse, baseball, softball, men's and women's logging sports teams and Overwatch (Esports).
-The intercollegiate athletic program, in addition to healthful exercise, provides the student with an opportunity to share in the pride of fair play and sportsmanship with an understanding and appreciation of good teamwork.
+Competition in intercollegiate sports at Finger Lakes Community College includes the following sports: men's and women's soccer, men's and women's basketball, women's volleyball, men's and women's outdoor track and field, men's and women's cross country, men's lacrosse and women's lacrosse, baseball, softball, men's and women's logging sports teams and Men and Women's Esports.
+The intercollegiate athletic program, inaddition to healthful exercise, provides the student with an opportunity to share in the pride of fair play and sportsmanship with an understanding and appreciation of good teamwork.